inspircd/docs/docs/4/modules/index.md

 [serverban](/4/modules/serverban)                         | Adds extended ban s: (server) which check whether users are on a server matching the specified glob pattern.
 [services](/4/modules/services)                           | Provides support for integrating with a services server.
 [sethost](/4/modules/sethost)                             | Adds the /SETHOST command which allows server operators to change their displayed hostname.
-[setident](/4/modules/setident)                           | Adds the /SETIDENT command which allows server operators to change their username (ident).
+[setident](/4/modules/setident)                           | Adds the /SETIDENT command which allows server operators to change their username.
 [setidle](/4/modules/setidle)                             | Adds the /SETIDLE command which allows server operators to change their idle time.
 [setname](/4/modules/setname)                             | Adds the /SETNAME command which allows users to change their real name.
 [sha1](/4/modules/sha1)                                   | Allows other modules to generate SHA-1 hashes.